monsoonmaelstrom/book2/book2.md

 “I don’t know.
 She didn’t say and I didn’t ask.”

-“And you just let her go?”
+“And you let her go?”
 I can’t believe what I’m hearing.

 “Yes.
 I don’t know if you’ve noticed Liam, but Hazel’s a big girl.
 She can take care of herself.
 If she wants to talk to her mother, she can talk to her mother.
 She doesn’t need your approval or help for that.”